okkibro/Spotify-RFID-Record-Player/README.md

 - Added `add-card.py` script that allows you to easily add "card-track" pairs.
 First, play the desired track on the `raspotify` device.
 Next, run the `add-card.py` script and hold an RFID card/tag to the `MFRC522`.
 The ID of the card and the ID of the currently playing track then get added to a `.csv` file.
 - Updated `player.py` script to read from previously mentioned `.csv` file, without the need to update the file for each added song.
+- Added template for commands to automatically run the player at system start-up in `start-up-commands.txt`.

 ## Additional requirements